JTorralba-CS/NETTAP/README.md

 ![Preview](Preview.png?raw=true "Preview")

-# TCPF
+# NetTap
 TCP logger and forwarder.

-What does TCPF do?
+What does NetTap do?

 This utility is used as a troubleshooting tool to review and analyze what data is being passed between TCP systems.
 It listens and captures the data from source TCP system, stores the data to a log file (Packet_Raw.txt), then relays the data to the destination TCP system.